SumetPH/chrome-extension-youtube-comment-switcher/README.md

 **How to install**
 - Install extension in Load Unpacked.
-- Open a video in Youtube and Click extension icon for switch the comment section.
+- Open a video in Youtube and click the icon of extension for switch the comment section.

 **Test**
 - Browser : Chrome v.83